 Use a scope of STEP if the resource is used only in your address space.
-The control program uses the address space identifier to make your resource unique in case someone else in another address space uses the same qname and rname and a scope of STEP.
+The control program uses the address space identifier to make your resource unique in case someone else in another address space uses the same quame and rname and a scope of STEP.

 Use a scope of SYSTEM if the resource is available to more than one address space in the system.
-All programs that serialize on the resource must use the same quame and rname and a scope of SYSTEM.
+All programs that serialize on the resource must use the same qname and rname and a scope of SYSTEM.
+For example, to prevent two jobs from using a named resource simultaneously, use SYSTEM.

 Use a scope of SYSTEMS if the resource is available to more than one system.
-All programs that serialize on the resource must use the same gname and rname and a scope of SYSTEMS.
-Note that the control program considers a resource with a SYSTEMS scope to be different from a resource represented by the same quame and rname but with a scope of STEP or SYSTEM.
+All programs that serialize on the resource must use the same qname and rname and a scope of SYSTEMS.
+For example, to prevent two processors from using a named resource simultaneously, use SYSTEMS.
+Note that the control program considers a resource with a SYSTEMS scope to be different from a resource represented by the same qname and rname but with a scope of STEP or SYSTEM.